nik-john/angular-video-dashboard/README.md

 ### Gulp

 Gulp is a "streaming build system", providing a very fast and efficient method for running your build tasks.

+---

+### Cloudinary

+Cloudinary is a Media Storage and Manipulation service.
+In this project, cloudinary has been used to generate thumbnails on the fly, optimize video  quality (and therefore speed).
+No setup is required, as the media is residing on my personal cloud.

 ##### Web Server